okami101/vuetify-admin/packages/docs/guide/getting-started.md

 * Install third-party required dependencies as [PortalVue](https://portal-vue.linusb.org/), [Vue.Draggable](https://github.com/SortableJS/Vue.Draggable)
 * Add UI CRUD generators scripts
 * Generate inside your project all minimal boilerplate by selecting them via on-demand wizard for quickly start :
-  * Any data provider, select [custom implementation](data-provider.md) if you intend to use within your own API.
-It will prepare for you basic implemented data provider file, that let you just fill in the holes.
+  * Data provider, select [custom implementation](data-provider.md) if you intend to use it with your own API.
+It will prepare for you a basic implemented data provider file.
   * Auth provider, between stateless JWT, basic HTTP, fake testing or full state auth with cookies for [Laravel Sanctum](https://github.com/laravel/sanctum).
 Provide a login page unless you choose guest mode.
-Select custom for if you intend to use your [custom provider](authentication.md) by starting with an empty implemented file.
+Select custom for if you intend to use a [custom provider](authentication.md) by starting with an empty implemented file.
   * Pre configured API URL endpoint for above providers using axios.
   * Supported UI locales.
   * Basic profile edition page with password change support.
 You'll need to [configure endpoints](authentication.md#profile-page) for profile update on API side.
   * User management single page list default template with direct aside creation / show / edition.
   * Add impersonation components if your API support it.
-  * [Material theme by Creative Tim](https://github.com/creativetimofficial/vuetify-material-dashboard) as superset on Vuetify with nice static dashboard sample using [Chartist.js](https://gionkunz.github.io/chartist-js/).
+  * [Material theme by Creative Tim](https://github.com/creativetimofficial/vuetify-material-dashboard) as a superset theme on Vuetify with nice static dashboard sample using [Chartist.js](https://gionkunz.github.io/chartist-js/).
-  * Finally initialize admin plugin with automatic crud pages webpack context load and create base admin layout page on your App.vue entry file.
+  * Finally initialize admin plugin with automatic crud pages webpack context load and create base admin layout page.

 If your backend run at different address than [http://localhost:8000](http://localhost:8000), edit `VUE_APP_API_URL` environment variable according to a valid API inside `.env.local`.